First day of school for thousands and Zoom gets glitchy

-NEW YORK (AP) — Zoom is experiencing partial outages during the first day of school for thousands of students who are relying on the video conferencing technology to connect with educators.
+NEW YORK (AP) — Zoom experienced partial outages during the first day of school for thousands of students who are relying on the video conferencing technology to connect with educators.

 The company said Monday that it began receiving reports of disruptions around 9 a.m.
 Eastern time.
-It has identified the issue causing the problem and is working on a fix, it reported on its status page.
+It resolved the issue around 11:30 a.m., it reported on its status page.

-Technical issues are occurring across the U.S., with the most reports on the East Coast, as well as in Europe, according to downdetector.com, which monitors self-reported outages.
+Technical issues occurred across the U.S., with the most reports on the East Coast, as well as in Europe, according to downdetector.com, which monitors self-reported outages.

 Grade schools, high schools and universities are relying on Zoom and competing technologies like Microsoft Teams to learn remotely, and reduce the chance of infection during the pandemic.